Mission Statement

 In 1991, a power "spike" resulting from an off-campus traffic accident seriously damaged electrical transformers in five buildings on campus, contaminating them with PCBs.
 The school wasted no time in summoning county and state health departments for guidance on a massive clean-up.
 In response to this incident, PCBs have not been used on the campus since 1994.

 New Paltz has always embraced international education.
 In 1901, the college welcomed 50 female students from Cuba.
 Today, the school has a robust and award-winning study-abroad program that offers students the opportunity to study in 120 countries.
-In 2015, the college received the Heiskell Award from the Institute for International Education, recognizing its success programming to create study-abroad opportunities for economically disadvantaged and historically underrepresented students.
+In 2015, the university received the Heiskell Award from the Institute for International Education, recognizing its successful programming to create study-abroad opportunities for economically disadvantaged and historically underrepresented students.

 Today, the State University of New York at New Paltz includes the College of Liberal Arts & Sciences, the School of Business, the School of Science & Engineering, the School of Fine & Performing Arts, the School of Education; Graduate, Professional and Interdisciplinary Studies; and Continuing and Online Education.